 Leave the Top of Your Foundation Exposed

 Although many homeowners opt for different creative ways to hide their exposed foundations, leaving your foundation visible will allow you to inspect it regularly and easily notice the first signs of foundation damage.
-If you still want to cover up your foundation, there are a few simple, yet stylish and eye-catching ways to do that, such as planting flower beds, painting it, or using polished pebbles to create a rock strip around your home.
+If you still want to cover up your foundation, there are a few simple, yet stylish and eye-catching ways to do that, such as planting flower beds, painting them, or using polished pebbles to create a rock strip around your home.

 Often overlooked, the foundation is one of the most important components of a home.
 Thus, keeping your foundation in mind when landscaping is an important part of maintaining the structural integrity of your home.
 For more information about how to protect your foundation from damage, feel free to browse our extensive collection of articles or contact our professionals who are here to answer any questions you might have!